 This is done by cutting a small hole in the floor and then running the cords and cables through it.
 A cord cover can be installed inside the floor to conceal the cords.

 This is a more permanent solution, but it does mean cutting holes in the floor.
 You would know if this is a solution that could work at your place.
-I live in a single-story bungalow with a wooden floor so it is actually a perfect solution for me.
+I live in a single-story bungalow with a wooden floor and under floor access, so it is actually a perfect solution for me.

-Have an electrical power point installed on the floor near your desk.
-This is also a very good solution.
+Think about having an electrical power point installed on the floor, near your desk.
+This is a very good solution.
 It eliminates any long cords stretching from a wall outlet all the way to your desk.

-How Do You Hide Cords On A Desk?
+How Do You Hide Cords From The Cat – On A Desk?

-Protect your cat from chewing through cords near your desk, by installing a cord cover in the desk: This can be done by cutting a small hole in the desk and then running the cords through it.
+Protect your cat from chewing through cords near your desk, by installing a cord cover in the desk.
+Cut a small hole in the desk and then run the cords through.

 Does your desk have a hole for cords (many desks have this built-in)?
 The cords simply pass from your desk to the power outlet near the desk.
 This is a very tidy and neat arrangement.

 Some desk organizers have built-in cable management options, such as clips or channels.
 This is to keep cords organized and hidden, cat proof and baby proof.

 DIY Cat Proof Covers For Cords